 - Look for “red flags” in emails you receive.
 Red flags include abnormalities in the sender, topic, links, content, etc. To help everyone on this topic, please refer to this one page document from the Educational & Institutional Insurance Administrators consortium.

-- Contact the ITS Help Desk whenever you have any doubts or concerns about a message you have received.
+- Contact the ITS Service Desk whenever you have any doubts or concerns about a message you have received.
 They will investigate its legitimacy and follow-up with any necessary warnings to you and others who may have received phishing messages.
 Vigilance is key and reporting suspicious messages is the best way for us to combat the attacks.